Omawumi

-Omawumi Megbele (born 13 April 1982), known by her stage name Omawumi, is a Nigerian singer-songwriter and actress of Itsekiri ethnicity.
-She is a brand ambassador for Globacom, Konga.com, and Malta Guinness.
+Omawumi Boma Megbele-Yussuf (born 13 April 1982), known mononymously by Omawumi, is a Nigerian singer-songwriter and actress of Itsekiri ethnicity.
+She was the brand ambassador for Globacom, Konga.com, and Malta Guinness.
 She's also part of the campaign called "Rise with the Energy of Africa".
 She gained attention as the 2007 runner-up on West African Idols, a reality TV show part of the Idols franchise.
-Her second album, The Lasso of Truth, was reported to be a commercial success in Nigeria.
+Her second album, Lasso of Truth (2013), was reported to be a commercial success in Nigeria.

-Early life
+Early life and education

 Omawumi was born on 13 April 1982 to Chief Dr. Frank and Mrs. Aya Megbele.

-Education

 She began her education at Nana Primary School during her pupilage, and later attended the College of Education Demonstration Secondary School.
 She graduated from Ambrose Alli University with a law degree.
 After graduating in 2005, she moved to Port Harcourt, Rivers State, where she worked with her family's law firm called "O.S Megbele & Associates".
 She also studied French at Alliance Francaise.
-She married Tosin Yusuf on 13 January 2018.
-She is the event convener at GLG Communications.

 Career

 Omawumi rose to prominence as a contestant on Idols West Africa.
 Omawumi was voted the 1st runner-up of the competition when it ended in May 2007.
 Since then, she has had numerous performances on the stage with musicians such as P-Square, 2face Idibia, Phyno, D'Banj, Banky W, M.I, Sasha, 9ice, Chaka Demus and Pliers, Carl Thomas, Angie Stone and Donell Jones, Angélique Kidjo, among others.
 In September 2008, Omawumi released her debut single "In The Music".
-Her album Wonderwoman was released on November 11, 2009.
-The album The Lasso of Truth was released on April 10, 2013.
+Her debut album Wonderwoman was released on 11 November 2009.
+The album The Lasso of Truth was released on 10 April 2013.